HypothesisWorks/hypothesis/hypothesis-python/docs/examples.rst

 Wouldn't it be neat if we could use Hypothesis to provide an example of this?

 Well as you can probably guess from the presence of this section, we can!
-This is slightly surprising because it's not really obvious how we would generate an election given the types that Hypothesis knows about.

-The trick here turns out to be twofold:

-1. We can generate a type that is *much larger* than an election, extract an election out of that, and rely on minimization to throw away all the extraneous detail.
-2. We can use assume and rely on Hypothesis's adaptive exploration to focus on the examples that turn out to generate interesting elections
+The main trick is to decide how we want to represent the result of an election - for this example, we'll use a list of "votes", where each vote is a list of candidates in the voters preferred order.
 Without further ado, here is the code:

 .. code:: python